At the Institute for Politics and Strategy, we apply an interdisciplinary and analytical approach to the study of political science

 - decision-making challenges associated with the above.

-The Center for International Relations and Politics (CIRP) is a university hub for scholarly and policy-oriented activities on domestic and international issues.
-CIRP supports and promotes student, fellow, and faculty research and hosts national and international thought leaders through its Policy Forum.
-The CIRP Journal is the only journal on campus offering undergraduate and graduate students the opportunity to publish their work in international relations and political science.
+The IPS Research Lab is a university hub for scholarly and policy-oriented activities on domestic and international issues.
+The lab supports and promotes student, fellow, and faculty research and hosts national and international thought leaders through its Policy Forum.
+The Carnegie Mellon University Journal of Politics and Strategy (formerly known as the CIRP Journal) is the only journal on campus offering undergraduate and graduate students the opportunity to publish their work in international relations and political science.
 Students from across campus contribute scholarly analyses of current problems facing the United States and the international system, and perform interviews with the nation’s thought leaders.

 The Carnegie Mellon University Washington Semester Program (CMU/WSP) is a semester-long program for undergraduates interested in taking courses and interning in the nation’s capital.
 The minor in Politics and Public Policy may be earned by completing the CMU/WSP and taking a core course in the Institute for Politics and Strategy.